MarkDing/lufa-efm32/README.md

 The USB CDC firmware example is based on the `LUFA` open-source project. `LUFA` is an open-source complete USB stack released under the permissive MIT License.
 It includes support for many USB classes, both for USB Hosts and USB Devices.
 For USB Devices, the `LUFA` stack includes support for Audio Class, CDC Class, HID Class, Mass Storage Class, MIDI Class, and RNDIS Class.
 More information about the `LUFA` project can be found on the official website: http://www.fourwalledcubicle.com/LUFA.php

-* The USB CDC project contains a prebuilt LUFA USB stack documentation which locate at .\LUFA\Documentation\html.
+The USB CDC project contains a prebuilt LUFA USB stack documentation which locate at .\LUFA\Documentation\html.
 Double click on the index.html, the documentations shows in your default browser.

 ![LUFA documentation][LUFA_DOC]

 __Figure 3.
 USB LUFA Libary Documentation__

+## 5. EFM32 Software Examples
+The software example included with this application note contains drivers and full LUFA USB stack for EFM32.
+USB CDC Demo is implemented in this software example.
+It supports two boards of EFM32, EFM32GG-STK3700 and EFM32GG-DK3750.

+* The  Communications  Device  Class(CDC)  demonstration  application  gives  a  reference  for implementing a CDC device acting as a Virtual COM Port(VCP).
+Source code is located at .\Demos\Device\LowLevel\EFM32Demos\VCP.
+The  LUFA  VirtualSerial.inf file  located  at  this directory too.
+You need to supply the .INF file when running under Windows for the first time.
+This will enable Windows to use its inbuilt CDC drivers.

-* This implementation support two boards of EFM32, STK3700 and DK3750.
-Default setting is DK3750, To change board selection, just modify macro definition in .\LUFA\Common\BoardTypes.h.
+* This implementation supports two boards of EFM32, EFM32GG-STK3700 and EFM32GG-DK3750.
+Default setting is EFM32GG-DK3750, To change board selection, just modify macro definition in .\LUFA\Common\BoardTypes.h.

 ``` c
 #if !defined(__DOXYGEN__)